Water Heater Repair, Maintenance, Installation, and Replacement

 Are you experiencing cold water at the end of your showers?
 Is water dripping off of or pooling under your water heater?
 Does it seem like your water heater is constantly running or in the ‘on’ setting?
 Was Blockbuster still around the last time your water heater was replaced?
 If you answered “yes” to any of these questions, trust the friendly professionals at Hoffman Plumbing to help you with your water heater.

-Let Hoffman Plumbing Keep Your Water Heater Healthy
+Let Hoffman Plumbing Keep Your Hot Water Heater Healthy

-Much like changing your oil and rotating your tires on your vehicle, water heaters also require annual maintenance.
-While most people do not think about it, annual preventative maintenance is vital to allow your water heater to operate at a maximum efficiency.
-Operating at the maximum efficiency level will not only add years of service to your water heater’s life but will also reduce your energy bill as the water heater will be working smarter, not harder.
+Much like changing your oil and rotating your tires on your vehicle, a water heater requires annual maintenance.
+While most people do not think about it, annual preventative maintenance is vital to allow your unit to operate at a maximum efficiency.
+Operating at the maximum efficiency level will not only add years of service to your water heater’s life but will also reduce your energy bill as the unit will be working smarter, not harder.

 Water Heater Repair

 To say that it is frustrating when things break is an understatement.
-Don’t allow the frustration and stress of a broken water heater ruin your day.
-The calm and friendly professionals at Hoffman Plumbing are able to diagnose your water heater problems and present you with options and suggestions on repair opportunities.
+Don't allow the frustration and stress of a broken water heater ruin your day.
+The calm and friendly plumbers at Hoffman Plumbing are able to diagnose your problems and present you with options and suggestions on water heater repair options.

 Water Heater Installation and Replacement

-When your water heater is beyond repair and needs to be put to pasture, allow Hoffman Plumbing to partner with you in selecting your new water heater.
-As each home or office is unique, our professional staff is able to assess your living or office space, listen to your needs, and will work with you to offer practical suggestions for your new water heater.
+When your gas water heater or electric water heater is beyond repair and needs to be put to pasture, allow Hoffman Plumbing to partner with you in selecting your new water heater.
+As each home or office is unique, our professional staff is able to assess your living or office space, listen to your needs, and will work with you to offer practical suggestions.

-At your convenience, Hoffman Plumbing will remove and dispose of your old water heater and install your new water heater that will meet or exceed installation code requirements.
-Most of the time, the removal and installation is done in less than 3 hours, causing a minimal disruption to your family or business.
+At your convenience, Hoffman Plumbing will remove and dispose of your old system and install your new water heater that will meet or exceed installation code requirements.
+Most of the time, our technicians can install the new unit in less than 3 hours, causing a minimal disruption to your family or business.

 Types of Water Heaters